opendocsg/slw-judgments-backfill/2005_SGHC_154/report.md

 51     It must be borne in mind that the accused himself had admitted, in his police statements as well as video re-enactment, to chopping and pressing the deceased’s neck, covering her face, and stamping her neck with his foot.
 Of course, this was prior to the retraction of his admissions on 21 December 2004 when he gave a new account about how it was the three Chinese men who killed

 the deceased.
 But it was the Defence’s own case that this new account of events was either a lie or a result of delusion.
-In any event, it is settled law that an accused can be convicted on his own confession, even if it was retracted, as long as the court is satisfied that the statement was made voluntarily: _PP v Rozman bin Jusoh_ [1995] 3 SLR 317.
+In any event, it is settled law that an accused can be convicted on his own confession, even if it was retracted, as long as the court is satisfied that the statement was made voluntarily: _PP v Rozman bin Jusoh_ <span class="citation">[1995] 3 SLR 317</span>.
 In the present case, the voluntariness of the accused’s police statements was never challenged.

 52     The forensic evidence supported the Prosecution’s case.
 The five injuries on the deceased’s face supported the Prosecution’s submission that the accused had smothered the deceased by covering her mouth and nose.
 While the injuries found might not be entirely on all fours with the accused’s admitted acts in his police statements and video re-enactment, they were largely consistent.
 In particular, the accused’s chopping actions and his kicking of the deceased were supported by the injuries at the back of the deceased’s head.